Data-Visualization-Intro/2-SVG/readme.md

 Review the file `bar-chart.html` in the `samples` folder.
 This was the file we created in the first session.

-We will revise this to use SVG instead of HTML.
+We will revise this in a new HTML document to use SVG instead of HTML as shown below:

 ```html
 <!DOCTYPE html>